-Hamble Hounds was founded by Annette Bowcott in 1998 and there is now a small team who are all committed to respectful, kind and positive relationships with dogs, using knowledge, skill and love to communicate, teach, motivate and support.
+Hamble Hounds was founded by Annette Bowcott in 1998 and there is now a small team of 2 trainers and 3 assistants/trainees who are all committed to respectful, kind and positive relationships with dogs, using knowledge, skill and love to communicate, teach, motivate and support.

 We are a professional, full time business fully insured and accredited.

 It’s so important to us to rely entirely on an ethical, knowledge based, kind and calm approach of work with dogs.
 All our accreditation bodies all advocate kind, motivational methods and require ongoing professional development.

 Good effective dog training and relationship building does NOT need loud or stern voices, big hand signals, pushing around, punishment, fear, harsh physical or mental treatment or equipment.
 We will never use or teach such methods nor allow them to be used in any session.

 We frequently meet families who are upset and frustrated, sometimes angry with or scared of their puppy or dog.
 It’s a joy to be able to coach them through to reaching a mutually loving and rewarding relationship between family and dog using only calm and kind methods.
 There is no magic wand, but with time, thought and effort, changes can be made!